GeniALE/SiteWebGeniALE/docs/DOCKER.md

     `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up` or `./d.sh prod up`

+The application will be hosted on the port `:1337`.
+For example: `http://localhost:1337/`

 ## Docker files

 - `docker/Dockerfile`: The Dockerfile for the production web container.